-Sales and profit increased on the continued provision of quarantine-related materials such as masks, gloves, alcohol for professional use, and acrylic partitions to prevent droplet spread.
-The segment continued to focus on expanding its market share within the Aeon group.
+Following the spread of COVID-19, sales and profit increased on still-high demand for quarantine-related materials such as masks, gloves, alcohol for professional use, and acrylic partitions to prevent droplet dispersion.
+New customer numbers rose as the segment continued to expand customer numbers inside and outside the Aeon group.